 The lid is placed and locked on top of the instant pot, sealing the container inside.
 But still, there are small gaps, holes, and spaces in which the steam can go.
 So it is accumulating inside and pushes on the lid and inner ring.
 The stress is, in the end, big enough, that it can push past the strength of the locked cover and move it away, releasing hot steam.

 In this situation, what would you see and more importantly hear, would be a loud pop followed by a small jump of the lid and spray of superheated steam and a bit of liquid outside of the instant pot.

 Again, this is a hypothetical situation.
 I am not saying it could not happen, but there are too many things that have to go wrong that it is close to impossible.

-I am aware that most people don’t want to hear it, but the primary factor that makes instant pots explode is human error.
+Most people don’t want to hear it, but human error is the primary factor that makes instant pots explode.

 To prevent this from happening, be careful, follow the instructions, and clean your instant pot after every use thoroughly.

 Instant Pot Safety Tips